-Meet Dr. Shah, director of BC Laser and Skincare Clinic in Surrey
+Meet Dr. Shah, director of Beautiful Canadian Laser and Skincare Clinic in Surrey

 Dr. Shah has been practicing non surgical cosmetic procedures for the skin and body since 1997.
 He commenced injecting Botox® and Restylane® in early 2000’s, after acquiring experience in pain medicine, involving acupuncture and Botox®.
 His background on injection sites, from his years in the medical acupuncture field, still guide his aesthetic filler and wrinkle treatments today.